- Free State & Northern Cape

 Mpumulanga Branch Secretary: Phangisile Mthimunye

-Ms. Phangisile Mthimunye is a member of the International Association for Impact Assessment South Africa (IAIAsa).
-She obtained her degree of Bachelor of Earth Sciences in Mining and Environmental Geology from University of Venda.
-Ms. Phangisile Mthimunye has also completed short courses on Project Management and Environmental Management Systems (ISO 14001:2015).
+Phangisile Mthimunye is a member of the International Association for Impact Assessment South Africa (IAIAsa).
+She obtained her Bachelor of Earth Sciences in Mining and Environmental Geology from University of Venda.
+Phangisile Mthimunye has also completed short courses on Project Management and Environmental Management Systems (ISO 14001:2015).
 She currently works for Geovicon Environmental (Pty) Ltd as a Senior Environmental consultant.
+Her responsibilities include but limited to: environmental control officer, conducting surface and groundwater monitoring, compilation of mining permits and prospecting right applications, environmental reports (EMPr, Scoping Reports, BARs and EIRs), Water Use Licence applications, environmental assessment audits and integrated water use licence audits.

 Mpumulanga Branch Treasurer: Phethile Mkhonto

-Ms. Phethile Mkhonto is a member of the International Association for Impact Assessment South Africa (IAIAsa).
+Phethile Mkhonto is a member of the International Association for Impact Assessment South Africa (IAIAsa).
 She holds a Bachelor of Science degree in Environmental Science from the University of Pretoria.
 She currently works for Ecoleges Environmental Consultants as a Junior Environmental consultant.
 Her responsibilities include: Performing Basic Assessments (BA) and/or Scoping & Environmental Impact Assessments (S&EIA) including all related tasks, Undertaking Water Use Authorisation Applications, as well as conducting compliance and/or conformance audits during the development and/or related operational phases of an activity in the capacity of an independent auditor or Environmental Control Officer (ECO).

 Phethile is an ambitious, goal driven person whose intelligence, diligence, and work ethic, allows her to overcome challenges and work under time pressures.